Newark-on-Trent: Medieval to Stuart period

 Newark Castle was originally a fortified manor house founded by the Anglo-Saxon King Edward the Elder.
 In 1073, Remigius de Fécamp, Bishop of Lincoln, put up an earthwork motte-and-bailey fortress on the site.
 The river bridge was built about this time under a charter from Henry I, as was St Leonard's Hospital.
 The bishopric also gained from the king a charter to hold a five-day fair at the castle each year, and under King Stephen to establish a mint.
 King John died of dysentery in Newark Castle in 1216.

 The town became a local centre for the wool and cloth trade – by the time of Henry II a major market was held there.
 Wednesday and Saturday markets in the town were founded in the period 1156–1329, under a series of charters from the Bishop of Lincoln.
 After his death, Henry III tried to bring order to the country, but the mercenary Robert de Gaugy refused to yield Newark Castle to the Bishop of Lincoln, its rightful owner.
 This led to the Dauphin of France (later King Louis VIII of France) laying an eight-day siege on behalf of the king, ended by an agreement to pay the mercenary to leave.
 Around the time of Edward III's death in 1377, "Poll tax records show an adult population of 1,178, excluding beggars and clergy, making Newark one of the biggest 25 or so towns in England."

 In 1457 a flood swept away the bridge over the Trent.
-Although there was no legal requirement to do so, the Bishop of Lincoln, John Chaworth, funded a new bridge of oak with stone defensive towers at either end.
+Although there was no legal requirement to do so, the Bishop of Lincoln, John Chadworth, funded a new bridge of oak with stone defensive towers at either end.
 In January 1571 or 1572, the composer Robert Parsons fell into the swollen River Trent at Newark and drowned.

 After the break with Rome in the 16th century, the establishment of the Church of England, and the dissolution of the monasteries, Henry VIII had the Vicar of Newark, Henry Lytherland, executed for refusing to acknowledge the king as head of the Church.
 The dissolution affected Newark's political landscape.
 Even more radical changes came in 1547, when the Bishop of Lincoln exchanged ownership of the town with the Crown.
 Newark was incorporated under an alderman and twelve assistants in 1549, and the charter was confirmed and extended by Elizabeth I.

 Charles I reincorporated the town under a mayor and aldermen, owing to its increasing commercial prosperity.
 This charter, except for a temporary surrender under James II, continued to govern the corporation until the Municipal Corporations Act 1835.